banksone/java-example-services/README.md

 There is no docker here - jar artefact is meant to be run in a dedicated docker container of spark-dataprocessing project.

 The current status: application is tested to connect to the Cassandra cluster (3 nodes) in order to collect one test row.
 Cassandra Spring Data was used.
-I map the resulting row onto annoted PJO class.
+I map the resulting row onto annoted POJO class.